vmware-archive/go-reminders/README.md

 The output of the concourse task would be the go-reminders executable.

+To build for mac use the following.
+Examples elsewhere in this document should switch to referencing `go-reminders-darwin` instead of `go-reminders`

+    make cmd/go-reminders/go-reminders-darwin

 #### CI/CD Pipelines
 The code includes various pipeines in the [build/ci](build/ci) directory.
-They can by used assuming the apprpriate tool (i.e., Jenkins, Concourse or the like) is in place.
+They can by used assuming the appropriate tool (i.e., Jenkins, Concourse or the like) is in place.
 Some alteration to the configuration may be necessary depending on your setup.

 ##### Notes on Using Concourse